aiur-adept/fight2.js/README.md

 2. deploy the oauth client json with `kubectl create secret generic oauth-client-secret --from-file=oauth_client.json=/path/to/your/oauth_client.json`

+3. deploy the grafana password secret with `kubectl create secret generic grafana-secret --from-literal=admin-password='YourSecurePassword'`

-3. Deploy using the `/kubernetes` yml's
+4. Deploy using the `/kubernetes` yml's